-The gaps in data to look out for include and some recommendations to collect this data:
+The gaps in data to look out for include some recommendations for collecting this data:

 - Drainage infrastructure without invert levels.
 Prior to the survey, have someone check that all the stormwater pits can be easily opened and provide confirmation to the surveyor.
-This will allow them to access the all the pits when they are on site and take line and level points of the drainage pipes and pits.
+This will allow them to access all the pits when they are on-site and take line and level points of the drainage pipes and pits.

 - Underground utilities.
-It’s not often you will have a site with as-built surveys to provide an accurate layout of underground utilities.
-A ‘Dial Before You Did’ request can help fill the gaps but it comes with its own quality limitations.
-To provide more accurate utility data, you will need to engage a specialist in service locating.
+You will not often have a site with as-built surveys to provide an accurate layout of underground utilities.
+A ‘Dial Before You Did’ request can help fill the gaps, but it has its own quality limitations.
+You will need to engage a specialist in service locating to provide more accurate utility data.

-In-ground utilities in their entirety, will not be picked up in a standard Cadastral feature survey.
-To collect this information additional steps, need to be taken using various methods.
+In-ground utilities, in their entirety, will not be picked up in a standard Cadastral feature survey.
+Additional steps need to be taken using various methods to collect this information.

 AS 5488-2019 sets out four quality levels Class A, B, C and D, with A being the highest level of accuracy.

-Where utilities appear to create high risk conflict points with the project layout may require Class A level of accuracy, this will require non-destructive excavation (potholing) methods to locate the top of service and take a 3d survey point of this location.
+Where utilities appear to create high-risk conflict points with the project layout may require a Class A level of accuracy, this will require non-destructive excavation (potholing) methods to locate the top of service and take a 3d survey point of this location.

-One of the biggest risks items to your field of play project come from the physical characteristics of soil it is built on due to the cost implications during construction and the risk associated with surface tolerances sporting requirements for most of the of the non-turf fields of play.
+One of the biggest risk items to your field of play project comes from the physical characteristics of the soil it is built on due to the cost implications during construction and the risk associated with surface tolerances sporting requirements for most of the non-turf fields of play.

 Gaining an understanding of these physical characteristics will be completed with a geotechnical investigation.
 The data from this will be used by your engineers to design the field of play profile and will feed into their 3d design to minimise the costs associated with earthworks.

 Another large risk item that needs to be considered for your field of play project is the potential for contaminated soils to be present on site.
-Contaminated soils can add substantially to the costs of the removal of site material or result in timely design changes to reshape the 3d model to keep this material on-site if possible.
+Contaminated soils can add substantially to the costs of removing site material or result in timely design changes to reshape the 3d model to keep this material on-site if possible.

-Understanding the history of the site is a good first step to establishing the risk profile but beyond this an environmental investigation will need to be carried out to assess the soils contamination levels.
+Understanding the site's history is a good first step to establishing the risk profile, but beyond this, an environmental investigation will need to be carried out to assess the soil's contamination levels.

 The local flora, such as trees, is often an element to consider when entering the detailed design phase.
-Field of play project look to maximise usable space so conflict between the location of trees and the field of play layout will occur.
+Field of play projects look to maximise usable space, so conflict between the location of trees and the field of play layout will occur.

 Understanding the types of trees and their root mass is key to reducing the risk associated with damaging the tree during construction or the tree damaging the field of play pavement over time.
-This is important point to consider because many field of play projects have high tolerance surface requirements, which tree roots could affect resulting in a non-conforming surface.
+This is an important point to consider because many fields of play projects have high tolerance surface requirements, which tree roots could affect, resulting in a non-conforming surface.

-To assist with this, an arborist will be required to assess the trees and provide advice.
-Beyond this non-destructive digging and tree root trimming may be required.
+An arborist will be required to assess the trees and provide advice to assist with this.
+Beyond this, non-destructive digging and tree root trimming may be required.

-Enquiring and respecting local knowledge means exchanging with stakeholders and locals living around the area, and anyone else involved in the facilities maintenance.
+Enquiring and respecting local knowledge means exchanging with stakeholders, locals living around the area, and anyone else involved in the facility's maintenance.
 They usually hold valuable information about sites that the other methods above may not have helped you uncover yet.